sriharsh1104/solana_program_calling/README.md

 ## 🚀 About Me
-I'm an enthusiastic software engineer with knowledge of the Ethereum blockchain, Solana, JavaScript, React, and algorithm.
+I'm an enthusiastic software engineer with knowledge of the Ethereum blockchain, Solana blockchain, JavaScript, React, and algorithm.